-TAX-ADVANTAGED GROWTH & INCOME TRUST, SERIES 8
+TAX-ADVANTAGED GROWTH & INCOME TRUST, SERIES 12 (SMART TRUST 285)

-The trust is a unit investment trust designated Smart Trust, Tax-Advantaged Growth & Income Trust, Series 8.
+Smart Trust 285 consists of a unit investment trust designated Smart Trust, Tax-Advantaged Growth & Income Trust, Series 12.
 The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with the possibility of a high level of total after-tax return, with an emphasis on income that is exempt from regular federal income tax or that qualifies for federal income taxation at long-term capital gains rates while also offering the potential for capital appreciation.
 The trust invests in common stocks of closed-end funds and other companies.
 The sponsor cannot assure that the trust will achieve these objectives.

-An investment can be made in the underlying closed-end funds directly rather than through the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust.
+An investment can be made directly in the closed-end funds held by the trust rather than through an investment in the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust